 - TouchNet, the service CCA uses to process tuition payments, is international student friendly and can process international payments and is not subject to the same international regulations as money transferred to personal accounts.

 - Therefore, please pay your tuition DIRECTLY to CCA using our approved payment methods (TouchNet).
 Here is a Portal Guide on making a payment to your account.

 - Additionally, if you feel like your CCA account has been compromised, please contact the CCA HelpDesk immediately.
-ETS also recommends opting in for Duo two-factor authentication to protect your information further.
+CCA Technology Services also recommends opting in for Duo two-factor authentication to protect your information further.